LewisIsWorking/PathWarsWiki/Writerside/topics/Getting-started-guide.md

 - No prior Pathfinder, dnd or TTRPG experience is required to play with us, absolute noobs and hardened veterans are both completely welcome. :)
 - There's a lot of information on this GitHub, you don't need to read any of it, we are just playing a game here, it is all just for fun.
 The information is just here on GitHub for people to look up & reference if they want to.

-## Step #0 = Content Warning.

-## Unlocking the Discord.

-At the moment you will only be seeing a couple of public channels on the server, including the lobby.

-To unlock the rest of the server, please read the rest of the page.

-The “What To do Now” heading contains further information.

-## Why did I add step 0?

-After GMing for a long time, you come to realise that different people have different levels of tolerance for all kinds of different things.

-The intent of step 0 is to ensure that you as a potential new player are well are of possible in-game events, and the types of interpersonal interactions that can occur.

-This explanation is for the benefit of everyone as everyone is on the same page when it comes to expressing themselves without fear of upsetting someone else.

-Mostly it’s just edgy jokes.

 ## 18+

 Before you can join any Path Wars campaign, you must be 18+.